Nicholaswogan/1D-Photochem-Benchmarks/README.md

 # 1D-Photochem-Benchmarks

-This repository contains benchmarks for 1-D photochemical models
+This repository contains instructions for benchmarking 1-D photochemical models.